 Since 2008, Dr. Chavez she has taught courses for WashU's University College in Problem-Based Learning, General Biology, Genetics, Cancer Biology, and Global Health.
 She began teaching in Arts & Sciences pre-college programs in 2011.
 Dr. Chavez has always been passionate about the importance of diversity in medicine, both in clinical and research terms, and always tries to incorporate a wide variety of topics and examples that are relevant to diverse patient populations.

-Dr. Chavez will be teaching the 2023 Exploration Courses in Genetic Engineering, Cancer Biology, and Climate and Health as well as the Healthcare Continuum Institute.
+Dr. Chavez teaches Exploration Courses in Genetic Engineering, Cancer Biology, and Climate and Health as well as the Healthcare Continuum Institute.